 - Emphasize cause, community and creativity.

 - Be inclusive in imagery and words.

 - Use appropriate marketing channels/technology.

 - Use words and phrases in marketing campaigns they resonate with:

-- o Friends
+- Friends

 - o Dynamic

 - Stimulating

-- o Flexible
+- Flexible

-- o Community
+- Community

 - Socially and environmentally conscious

 What universal messages can you use that appeal to something in each generation?